Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 # QUICK GUIDE

 If you just downloaded and installed the ML-DFT package and do not care about how it works but just want to start making electronic structure predictions, this is your guide.
-For more details about the package, and to use it without employing your own resources, follow the tutorials.
+For more details about the package, and to use it without employing your own resources, use the provided Google Colab and follow the tutorials.

 ## Making predictions with trained models from paper
 You will need the following files in the folder you are going to make the predictions on: